X-ray of ENT organs in Russia. What does a nasal x-ray show? X-ray of the paranasal sinuses where

 • post-traumatic pain and swelling of the bridge of the nose;

-• suggestion of the presence of a foreign object in the nose.
+• suspicion of the presence of a foreign object in the nose.

-These symptoms are most often accompanied by hyperthermia (fever), fatigue, a feeling of heaviness in the head.
-X-rays of the nose and adjacent cavities are done to control the therapy of previously diagnosed diseases: with sinusitis, sinusitis, frontal sinusitis, fracture and displacement of bones, polyposis and cysts.
-And also with specific diseases of the skeletal system of the body, such as osteomyelitis, osteoporosis.
+The listed symptoms are most often accompanied by hyperthermia (increased body temperature), fatigue, a feeling of heaviness in the head.
+X-rays of the nose and adjacent cavities are done to monitor the treatment of previously diagnosed diseases: sinusitis, sinusitis, frontal sinusitis, fracture and displacement of bones, polyposis and cysts.
+And also when specific diseases skeletal system organism, such as osteomyelitis, osteoporosis.

-The picture must be taken before the planned sinus surgery and after surgery
+The picture must be taken before the planned sinus surgery and after surgical intervention

-In some cases, the doctor may prescribe an additional computed tomography of the paranasal sinuses.
-Such a decision is made if the image does not reveal pathological changes, and there is no positive dynamics in the patient's condition, a neoplasm is visualized on the radiograph, but it is impossible to determine its nature, indications for surgery require a deeper study of the nasal region.
+In some cases, the doctor may prescribe additional computed tomography paranasal sinuses.
+This decision is made if the image does not reveal pathological changes, but there is no positive dynamics in the patient’s condition, a neoplasm is visualized on the x-ray, but it is impossible to determine its nature, indications for surgery require more deep research nasal area.

-The CT scan takes longer and is more expensive, but the 3D image gives a clearer picture of the anatomical changes and disease present.
+The CT scan procedure takes longer and is expensive, but the 3D image gives a clearer picture of the anatomical changes and diseases present.

 Contraindications

-The examination is not prescribed during pregnancy, since X-rays have a teratogenic effect (violation of the development of the embryo).
+The examination is not prescribed during pregnancy, since X-rays have a teratogenic effect (impaired embryo development).
 Relative (relative) contraindications are:

 • metal-plastic dentures.
-Metal parts may affect the picture quality.
+Metal parts may affect the quality of the picture.

 • childhood.
-The child is x-rayed only in case of emergency.
-At the same time, other parts of the body during the procedure must be protected by a special apron with lead content.
+The child is given an x-ray only if emergency.
+At the same time, other parts of the body during the procedure must be protected with a special apron containing lead.

-Safe MRI is recommended for diagnosis in young patients.
+Safe MR imaging is recommended for diagnosis in young patients.

 X-ray procedure

-There are no preparatory measures for the examination.
-The patient only needs to choose where to make an x-ray: in a district clinic or a paid diagnostic center.
-Most often, the procedure is performed with the vertical position of the person being examined.
-Under the chin, a special stand is strengthened.
-It is the responsibility of the patient not to close his mouth during the procedure, and to hold his breath.
+There are no preparatory activities for the examination.
+The patient only needs to choose where to take an x-ray: in a district clinic or a paid diagnostic center.
+Most often, the procedure is performed with the person being examined in an upright position.
+A special support is placed under the chin.
+The patient’s responsibility is not to close his mouth during the procedure and to hold his breath.
 The whole process takes half a minute.

-For the diagnosis of bone damage, pictures are taken in direct projection and lateral (left and right).
-Additionally, a naso-chin projection can be taken.
-PPN are examined in the occipital-chin, direct, occipital-frontal, lateral and chin projections.
-Specifically, in which position the image will be taken depends on the diagnosis assumed by the otolaryngologist.
-The description of the image by a radiologist takes about a quarter of an hour.
+To diagnose bone damage, photographs are taken in frontal projection and lateral (left and right).
+Additionally, shooting can be done in the nasal-chin projection.
+PPNs are examined in the occipitomental, erect, occipitofrontal, lateral and chin projections.
+The exact position in which the image will be taken depends on the diagnosis assumed by the otolaryngologist.
+Description of the image by a radiologist takes about a quarter of an hour.

-X-ray of the maxillary sinuses in the complicated course of sinusitis is performed using a contrast agent.
-Gymography is performed according to the doctor's prescription, and only for adult patients.
+X-rays of the maxillary sinuses in cases of complicated sinusitis are performed using a contrast agent.
+Maxillography is performed as prescribed by a doctor, and only for adult patients.
 The methodology includes:

 • puncture of the sinus wall;

-• introduction of contrast into the studied sinuses;
+• injection of contrast into the studied sinuses;

-A photo from an x-ray of the paranasal sinuses with a diagnosis of sinusitis specifies the degree of filling of the sinus with contents
+A photograph from an x-ray of the paranasal sinuses with a diagnosis of sinusitis clarifies the degree of filling of the sinus with contents

 Removal of the contrast agent occurs spontaneously within 24 hours after the examination.
-Particular attention is paid to this disease and its diagnosis due to the risk of severe complications.
-Untimely detected sinusitis passes into the chronic stage, in which the development of inflammatory processes in the bronchopulmonary system and the brain is possible.
+Special attention this disease and its diagnosis is given due to the danger severe complications.
+Untimely detected sinusitis develops into chronic stage, in which the development of inflammatory processes in bronchopulmonary system and the brain.

-The digital radiographic method for studying PPN is more progressive and informative.
-The images of the nasal cavities are projected onto a computer, which allows a more detailed study of the changes and pathologies of the organ.
-In addition, it is possible to save the results in digital form, and transfer them, if necessary, via the Internet.
+Digital X-ray The graphic method of studying PPN is more progressive and informative.
+Images of the nasal cavities are projected onto a computer, which allows a more detailed study of the changes and pathologies of the organ.
+In addition, it is possible to save the results in digital form and transmit them, if necessary, via the Internet.
 The disadvantages of digital diagnostics include the cost of the examination.

-For example, in the Moscow district of Brateevo, the price of such a procedure is from one and a half thousand rubles, as opposed to a conventional x-ray for 250 rubles.
-You should not be afraid of radiation exposure and ignore the prescribed x-ray procedure.
-The picture will help the doctor determine the only correct tactics for treating the identified disease.
+For example, in the Moscow district of Brateevo, the price of such a procedure is from one and a half thousand rubles, as opposed to a regular x-ray for 250 rubles.
+There's no need to be afraid radiation exposure and ignore the assigned x-ray procedure.
+The image will help the doctor determine the only correct treatment tactics for the identified disease.

 Content

-For the diagnosis of inflammatory processes in most cases, radiography of the paranasal sinuses is used.
-It is prescribed to identify various pathologies and inflammatory diseases that occur in this facial area.
+To diagnose inflammatory processes, in most cases, radiography of the paranasal sinuses is used.
+It is prescribed for the purpose of identifying various pathologies and inflammatory diseases arising in this facial area.
 Learn about the features of this procedure and the problems it detects.

 To detect the inflammatory process, radiography is often prescribed.
-An x-ray of the sinuses will help to detect a variety of dangerous diseases at the initial stage of development.
+Discover a variety dangerous diseases on initial stage Development will be helped by x-rays of the sinuses.
 This procedure is very simple, painless and does not take much time.
-Often this technique allows you to detect edema and fluid in the paranasal sinuses, the presence of neoplasms in them (cyst, tumor), flaws in the structure of the facial skeleton, damage, injuries of various kinds.
+Often, this technique makes it possible to detect swelling and fluid in the paranasal sinuses, the presence of neoplasms (cysts, tumors), defects in the structure of the facial skeleton, damage, and injuries of various kinds.

 X-ray of the nose is an effective digital technique through which you can quickly obtain the necessary information about the pathology of the olfactory organ or paranasal cavities.
-Radiography is performed for the following indications:
+X-rays are performed for the following indications:

 1. Regular nosebleeds that appear for no apparent reason.

-2. Closed or open trauma to the nasal bones or facial skull.
+2. Closed or open injury to the nasal bones or facial skull.

-3. Chance of sinusitis (with symptoms: rhinitis, headaches, high fever, difficulty breathing).
+3. Possibility of sinusitis (with symptoms: rhinitis, headaches, heat, labored breathing).

-5. Evaluation of the progress of the treatment process.
+5. Assessing the progress of the treatment process.

 Contraindications to the procedure

 X-ray of the paranasal sinuses has several contraindications.
-It should not be done to pregnant women and children under the age of seven.
-The procedure is harmless and is characterized by low radiation exposure, but it is contraindicated for expectant mothers due to the strong sensitivity of the fetus to such a study.
+It should not be given to pregnant women and children under seven years of age.
+The procedure is harmless and has low radiation exposure, but it is contraindicated for expectant mothers due to the strong sensitivity of the fetus to such research.
 X-rays during pregnancy can cause birth defects in the baby.

-For preschoolers, sinus x-rays may be extremely rare, because gamma rays can negatively affect the growth of the child's bones.
-In isolated cases, the doctor issues a referral for x-rays to children under 7 years of age and pregnant women (if the study becomes an alternative to the likely harm that the diagnosed disease can cause).
+X-rays of the sinuses may be prescribed extremely rarely for preschoolers, because gamma rays can negatively affect the growth of the child’s bones.
+In isolated cases, the doctor issues a referral for radiography for children under 7 years of age and pregnant women (if the study becomes an alternative to the probable harm that the diagnosed disease may cause).

-How often can x-rays of the sinuses be taken?
+How often can an x-ray of the sinuses be taken?

 X-ray of the maxillary sinuses is performed simply and quickly, without special training.
-Diagnosis is carried out on an outpatient basis.
+Diagnostics is carried out in outpatient setting.
 The patient must remove all metal products from himself.
-A person enters a special room where the study will be carried out.
-He needs to take a specific pose, which directly depends on the projection of the future image.
-As a rule, the procedure is performed in two projections: occipital-chin and occipital-frontal.
-X-ray of the nose is done while standing, holding the breath.
-The picture is developed, dried and studied.
+A person enters a special room where the research will be carried out.
+He needs to take a specific pose, which directly depends on the projection of the future photo.
+As a rule, the procedure is performed in two projections: occipitomental and occipitofrontal.
+An X-ray of the nose is done while standing, while holding your breath.
+The photograph is developed, dried and studied.

-On the pictures taken after the diagnostic event, the doctor can detect various kinds of inflammation, tumors, foreign bodies in the sinuses, cysts, deviated nasal septum, developmental defects and the location of the injured facial bones.
-Even radiography can be used by doctors to diagnose sinusitis - an inflammatory process that affects the mucous membrane of the paranasal sinuses.
+In the photographs taken after diagnostic measure, the doctor can detect various types of inflammation, tumors, foreign bodies in the sinuses, cysts, deviated nasal septum, developmental defects and the location of injured facial bones.
+Radiography can also be used by doctors to diagnose sinusitis, an inflammatory process that affects the mucous membrane of the paranasal sinuses.

-Where to do and how much does an x-ray of the nasal sinuses cost
+Where and how much does a sinus x-ray cost?

-Examination of the nose and its parts can be done in a public or private paid medical office in Moscow, St. Petersburg and other cities of the country.
-Below is the approximate price of an X-ray examination, which depends on the specific clinic:
+Examination of the nose and its parts can be done in a public or private paid medical office Moscow, St. Petersburg and other cities of the country.
+Below is the approximate price x-ray examination, which depends on the specific clinic:

 1. X-ray of the paranasal sinuses (one projection) – from 1300 rubles.

-X-ray of the paranasal sinuses- radiographic method of examination of the paranasal sinuses.
-An x-ray of the sinuses allows you to assess the presence of inflammation, fluid, as well as fractures, displacement of the bones of the nose.
+X-ray of the paranasal sinuses- radiographic method for studying the paranasal sinuses.
+An x-ray of the sinuses allows you to evaluate the presence of inflammation, fluid, as well as fractures and displacement of the nasal bones.

-In what cases is required.
-X-ray of the paranasal sinuses is performed to diagnose the presence of foreign bodies, cysts, tumors, wounded bones, stunted teeth, fractures of the bones of the face, absence and underdevelopment of the sinuses, inflammation of the paranasal sinuses.
+In what cases is it required?
+An x-ray of the paranasal sinuses is performed to diagnose the presence of foreign bodies, cysts, tumors, bone injuries, delayed teeth growth, fractures of facial bones, absence and underdevelopment of the sinuses, inflammation of the paranasal sinuses.

 Procedure.
 X-ray of the nose does not require special preparation.
-Contraindications: pregnancy, lactation, open pneumothorax, pulmonary bleeding.
-When performing an x-ray, the patient leans on his chin, during the picture it is necessary to keep his mouth open.
+Contraindications: pregnancy, breastfeeding, open pneumothorax, pulmonary hemorrhage.
+When taking an x-ray, the patient rests on his chin and must keep his mouth open during the X-ray.

-Price.
-The average cost of an x-ray of the paranasal sinuses: 1200 rubles.
+Price. average cost X-ray of the paranasal sinuses: 1200 rub.

 Questions and answers:

-Where to make an x-ray of the paranasal sinuses in Moscow?
+Where to get an x-ray of the paranasal sinuses in Moscow?

-The DocDoc.ru website contains the best clinics in Moscow that perform diagnostic x-rays of the paranasal sinuses.
-Choose a center for this procedure right on our website according to important criteria for you: location of the center, price, work schedule.
+The website DocDoc.ru contains best clinics Moscow, where they hold diagnostic test X-ray of the paranasal sinuses.
+Choose a center for this procedure directly on our website based on criteria that are important to you: location of the center, price, work schedule.

 How much does an x-ray of the paranasal sinuses cost?

-Prices for x-rays of the paranasal sinuses depend on many factors, primarily on the quality of the equipment and the location of the diagnostic center.
-On DocDoc.ru you will find the best centers in Moscow, which you can sort by the cost of the procedure.
-The questionnaire of each center contains information about its work schedule, as well as a telephone number by which you can immediately sign up for the study.
+Prices for x-rays of the paranasal sinuses depend on many factors, primarily on the quality of the equipment and the location diagnostic center.
+On DocDoc.ru you will find the best centers in Moscow, which you can sort by cost of the procedure.
+The questionnaire for each center contains information about its work schedule, and also contains a telephone number where you can immediately sign up for a study.

-Found 218 clinics where you can get x-rays of the paranasal sinuses in Moscow.
+We found 218 clinics where you can undergo x-rays of the paranasal sinuses in Moscow.

-Prices for x-rays of the paranasal sinuses in Moscow from 800 rubles. up to 11731 rubles..
+Prices for x-rays of the paranasal sinuses in Moscow from 800 rubles. up to 11731 rub..

 X-ray of the paranasal sinuses: reviews

-Patients left 5901 reviews of clinics with PPN X-ray.
+Patients left 5,901 reviews of clinics that offer X-ray PPN.

 What is the essence of the study?

-X-rays of the paranasal sinuses are made in patients with obvious pathology of the nose to exclude or identify concomitant diseases of the paranasal sinuses - sinusitis.
-The sinuses or sinuses are paired air-filled pockets that surround the nose.
-The functions of the sinuses include humidifying the air inhaled through the nose, insulating the brain, and giving tone to voice production.
+X-rays of the paranasal sinuses are taken in patients with obvious nasal pathology to exclude or detect accompanying illnesses paranasal sinuses - sinusitis.
+The sinuses, or sinuses, are paired air-filled pouches that surround the nose.
+The functions of the sinuses include humidifying the air inhaled through the nose, insulating the brain, and providing tone during voice production.

 There are four pairs of sinuses:

-• Frontal sinuses, located near the center of your forehead just above each eye.
+• The frontal sinuses are located near the center of your forehead just above each eye.

 • The maxillary sinuses are located behind the cheekbones, near the upper jaw.

-• Sphenoid sinuses, near the optic nerves and the pituitary gland.
+• Sphenoid sinuses, approx. optic nerves and pituitary gland.

-• Ethmoid sinuses - between the eyes and the bridge of the nose.
+• Ethmoidal sinuses - between the eyes and the bridge of the nose.

-Normally, the sinuses are filled with air, which is why healthy sinuses will look black on x-rays.
-A gray or white area on an X-ray indicates a problem with inflammation or fluid in the sinuses, such as sinusitis.
+Normally, the sinuses are filled with air, so they will appear black on x-rays of healthy sinuses.
+A gray or white area on an x-ray indicates a problem related to inflammation or fluid accumulation in the sinuses, such as sinusitis.

 What does it show?
 What diseases does it diagnose?

-X-rays are ordered if symptoms of a sinus infection are likely.
-Sinusitis occurs when the sinuses become inflamed and filled with pus and mucus.
-Acute sinusitis is caused by viral, fungal, and bacterial infections.
+Radiography is prescribed when probable symptoms sinus infections.
+Sinusitis occurs when the sinuses become inflamed and pus and mucus accumulate.
+Acute sinusitis Caused by viral, fungal and bacterial infections.

-• pain or heaviness in the forehead, between the eyes, in the cheekbones or upper jaw,
+• pain or heaviness in the forehead, between the eyes, cheekbones or upper jaw,

 • fever.